Date Thesis Awarded

 The current clinical literature on ALS has been researched in order to identify and explore a number of mutations at the SOD1 gene that are linked to the disease.
 The relevant literature is used to create a biochemical model of SOD1 processes and all of the involved chemical species using a freeware program, Cell Designer.
 The data will be quantitatively analyzed by creating a mathematical model of the biochemical model.
 With this mathematical model, it will be easier to identify which ones play important roles in ALS onset and progression.

 Bainwol, Emily Rose, "Mathematical Analysis of ALS Biochemistry" (2014).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 12.

 Creative Commons License